 WHAT TO DO: Google “(Your Town/Region Name) Arts Council” and sign up for everything they’re willing to send you.

 (You may also be interested in a piece I wrote describing arts council grants and other benefits to connecting with your arts council.)

 #2.
 Listservs Related to Your Artform

-Kind of an old-school concept, I know, but I’m still getting great information, insights, and networking out of the listservs I joined years ago.
+Definitely an old-school concept, I know, but I’m still getting good information, insights, and networking out of the listservs I joined years ago.

 Simply watch the discussions, or contribute as you wish – or start some of your own.